nanomq/nanomq/README.md

   *Inherited from NNG*

-- For debugging, NanoMQ has a logging system that logs all information from all threads.
+- For logging, NanoMQ has a loger built-in which logs all information from all threads.
 Enabling or disabling the debugging messages by (Mac users should disable it before compilation):

   Default: disabled (1)